rshivansh/I-CGAN/README.md

 We will be training the model on Celeb A dataset .

 You can also find the tensorflow implementation of IcGan here .
+Please refer to ICGan-tensorflow-master.zip file for its tensorflow implementation .

 Application : Image Editing